boogie-org/corral/AddOns/pminbench/README.md

 [Proof Minimization](https://github.com/boogie-org/corral/blob/master/AddOns/ProofMinimization) is a tool that takes a set of program proofs as input and returns a miniamal set of annotations sufficient for proving correctness of each input program.
 The algorithm is described in our ASE'16 paper cited below.

 [PMinBench](https://github.com/boogie-org/corral/tree/master/AddOns/pminbench) is a wrapper utility around ProofMinimzation.
 It expects a set of Boogie programs as input.
 It will run [Duality](https://www.microsoft.com/en-us/research/project/duality) on them to spit out the proof of correctness.
 Next, it runs ProofMinimization on these proofs and prints the minimal template (a list of abstract annotations) on the console.

-For example, run:
+To build, first build [Corral](https://github.com/boogie-org/corral) then open and build `pminbench.sln`.

+To run, for example:

 `Binaries\pminbench.exe spinlockrelease\*.bpl`